HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Projects

-The main organizing construct is a FSH project, sometimes called a "FSH Tank".
+The main organizing construct is a FSH project (sometimes called a "[FSH Tank](sushi.html#sushi-inputs)").
 Each project must have an associated canonical URL, used for constructing canonical URLs for items created in the project.
 It is up to implementations to decide how this association is made.
 Typically, one FSH project equates to one FHIR IG.

 #### Files

-Content in one FSH project may be contained in one or more FSH files (storage of FSH in a database is also possible).
-If stored in files, the files must use the **.fsh** extension.
+Content in one FSH project may be contained in one or more FSH files.
+Files must use the **.fsh** extension.
 It is up to implementations to define the association between FSH files and FSH projects.

+> **Note:** FSH can also be contained in other ways, such as in a database or in a form field, and still be valid FSH.
+We assume FSH files for presentation purposes.

-The items defined by FSH are: Aliases, Profiles, Extensions, Instances, Value Sets, Code Systems, Mappings, Rule Sets, and Invariants.
+The items defined by FSH are: [Aliases](#defining-aliases), [Profiles](#defining-profiles), [Extensions](#defining-extensions), [Instances](#defining-instances), [Value Sets](#defining-value-sets), [Code Systems](#defining-code-systems), [Mappings](#defining-mappings), [Rule Sets](#defining-rule-sets), and [Invariants](#defining-invariants).
 How items are divided among files is not meaningful in FSH, and items from all files in one project can be considered pooled together for the purposes of FSH.

 Items can appear in any order within **.fsh** files, and can be moved around within a file or to other **.fsh** files in the same project without affecting the interpretation of the content.